 When security is enabled, clients must provide valid grid credentials before any operation can be granted.

-The framework implements a flexible and complete security model.
+The framework implements a flexible, identity-based declarative security model.
+The model leverages identifier metadata values themselves to configure policy, keeping the API simple and allowing for future expansion (such as to support group or attribute-based authorization).
 Read/Write permissions can be attached to entire identifiers, as well as to each metadata value associated with the identifier.

 The implementation distinguishes two user roles: